Skip to main content

 Memory Sources

-There are two ways to populate the dataset the decorator reads from: External knowledge — process documents ahead of time:
+There are two ways to populate memory that the decorator can read from: External knowledge — process documents ahead of time:

 Agent self-memory from traces — enable save_traces=True: